Why is my personality my personality? As an adult, can I change my personality?

 And like children, maybe we should more often try to emulate the child’s perspective, instead of obligating the children to imitate us.

 This is the meaning of “unlearn what you learned”.
-Using your analytical capacity, you tried to make sense of everything you could about everything.
+Using your analytical capacity, you learned about the world around and became you.
 Simultaneously, using your analytical capacity, over time you backed yourself into a corner, where seemingly less and less is possible.

 Return to the mindset of a child – absorb new ideas and curate an optimistic personality for change.